fafalone/WinDevLib/README.md

 ### Updates

+**Update (v8.7.483, 11 Jan 2025):**\
+-Began restoring delegates in API functions.
+By default these will generate a warning if you use LongPtr (or Long/LongLong).
+You can ignore these warnings through project settings or `[IgnoreWarnings(TB0026)]`.\
+ You may also opt out of the use of delegates entirely by specifying the new compiler option WINDEVLIB_NO_DELEGATES = 1  (when fixed).
+Incomplete until next release.\
+-Additions to Direct3D 12 covering new stuff from SDK 10.0.22621 to 10.0.26000.
+Incomplete until next release.\
+-Added 100% coverage of msime.h, msimeapi.h\
+-There's disagreement between sources for the names and arguments for several ITextHost2 members.
+They've been changed to match the Win10 SDK (10.0.22621) and Win11 SDK (10.0.26000).\
+ This also applies to WinDevLibImpl.\
+-(Bug fix) D3D12_VERSIONED_ROOT_SIGNATURE_DESC union member sizes incorrect; since all members had equivalent tB types they're now used in place of byte arrays.\
+-(Bug fix) ITransferAdviseSink ByRef/ByVal and Long/LongPtr bugs\
+-(Bug fix) IShellItemResources Long/LongPtr bug\
+-(Bug fix) ITextHost::TxSetScrollPos, TxGetCharFormat, TxGetParaFormat definitions incorrect.\
+-(Bug fix) RichEdit's SELCHANGE definition incorrect.\
+-(Bug fix) Because they're mixed up in the SDK defs, some CHARFORMAT[2] dwMask values were in the dwEffects enum, and vice versa.

 **Update (v8.7.480, 18 Dec 2024):**\
 -Substantial additional winsock stuff; about 95% of winsock2.h/ws2def.h now covered; 33% of ws2tcpip.h\
    **REMINDER:** Due to their short genericnames, all Winsock APIs (ws2_32,dll) starting with a lower case letter are prefixed by ws_, e.g. ws_bind for bind.\